-The work of Self-Identity and Self-Discovery begins with understanding who we are, what makes us unique, what strengths us and makes us whole.
+The work of Self-Identity and Self-Discovery begins with understanding who we are, what makes us unique, what strengthens us and makes us whole.
 At the same time, where are we challenged and what is calling us to be healed?
-In this process, we come closer to knowing what it is we want in what Mary Oliver calls "your one wild and precious life."
+In this process, we come closer to knowing what it is we want in what Mary Oliver calls our "one wild and precious life."
 What are our greatest hopes and longings, how can we access them, and what gets in the way of our fulfilling them?

 We will gather to explore these important questions and participate in collective healing in a supportive, reflective community.
 Through group discussion and experiential exercises, we will come to discover and recover who we are as individuals and who we are in relationship to others.